I turned on my Honeywell thermostat on a freezing Sunday morning last winter, but it didn’t provide any warm air as expected.

 Best Seller List of Honeywell Thermostats:

-- Precise +/- 1 degree Fahrenheit temperature control
+- PRECISE TEMPERATURE CONTROL: Precise temperature control of +/- 1 degree Fahrenheit

 - Country Of Origin: United States